ninjubaer/VicHop/README.md

 # VicHop
-A macro made by Ninju and Ayaanaaa
+A macro made by Ninju and Ayaanaaa and Noks

 ## Our mission
 The goal of the VicHop macro was to communicate with multiple alts about the day/night cycle and have main accounts join the alts once vicious is found in their server.